ajmendez/ajmendez.github.com/_posts/2014-07-02-rotations.md

 [Larger](http://www.gfycat.com/RipeDismalBunny#?speed=2)

 A few months ago I picked up a Celeston NextStar SLT mount.
-Slowly, with a huge backlog of things that I should be doing, I have decoded the serial commands for the two PIC uControllers that run the altitude and azimuth motors.
+Slowly, I have decoded the serial commands for the two PIC uControllers that run the altitude and azimuth motors.
 The uC's control the two DC motors that drive a worm and large gear to rotate the axis which then through an optical encoder gives feedback